 Brian Cressey joined his father George in 2004, and the third-generation business continued to grow.
 Over the years, two new service locations, in Newport, VT and Gorham, NH, along with added sales territory in Vermont, pushed sales and service needs higher.
 Now with over twenty employees, W.C.
 Cressey & Son provides on-site service, vehicle pick-up and drop-off, parts delivery, and service on all makes and models throughout Northern New England.

-Brian is responsible for overseeing all areas of the dealership, including sales, parts, service, leases, financing, and accounting.
-Brian’s background in finance has allowed him to expand the business and offer more than just buses to his customers.
+Brian is responsible for all areas of the dealership, including sales, parts, service, leasing, and financing.
+Brian’s focus has been to create a full-service dealership that can offer more than just bus sales to his customers.
 He sees the role of training, tailored financing, remarketing, and consulting as critical to a successful customer experience.

 Evan started driving buses during his freshman year at the University of NH, and has worked in the transportation industry ever since.
 With twelve years of operations experience at all organizational levels, on everything from motor coaches to school and transit buses, he is intimately familiar with what it takes to meet pull out every day.
-Coupled with selling parts and vehicles for the past eight years, Evan has plenty of experience and expertise to offer customers.
+Coupled with selling parts and vehicles since 2010, Evan has plenty of experience and expertise to offer customers.

 Evan received his bachelor’s degree from the University of NH in Business Administration.
 He enjoys motorcycling and going on adventures with his daughter.

-Kevin Nichols has been in the parts industry since graduating from High School in 1993 and joined the Cressey team in 2003.
-Prior to W.C.
-Cressey & Son, Inc., he started in a small family dealership of small engine equipment selling anything from lawn mowers to weed whackers to garden tractors and all the parts to keep them running.
-He also worked at a John Deere dealership for a short time as a municipal sales associate.
+Kevin has been in the parts industry since graduating from Kennebunk High School in 1993.
+Prior to joining the W.C.
+Cressey team, he had extensive experience at a small family dealership of small engines and equipment both selling and working on equipment.
+He also worked at a John Deere dealership as a municipal sales associate.
 He holds many Thomas and DTNA Parts Certifications and is the longest-serving W.C.
 Cressey and Son, Inc. employee.

-Kevin’s hobbies include gardening, motorcycle riding, and loving his family.
+Kevin’s hobbies include gardening, motorcycle riding, and spending time with his family.
 Kevin and his wife have four children and one granddaughter.